Wedyarit/telegram-dynamic-nicknames/README.md

 ## Environment file

-First of all you have to gain API_ID and API_HASH api_hash from [Telegram](https://my.telegram.org), under API Development.
+First of all you have to gain API_ID and API_HASH from [Telegram](https://my.telegram.org), under API Development.

 Create a environment file based on sample
 ```bash